HappyShield/happyshield.github.io/index.md

 | WaveShield                            | [<i class="em em-iphone" aria-role="presentation" aria-label="MOBILE PHONE"></i>](./wave-shield/en/)     |   [<i class="em em-page_facing_up" aria-role="presentation" aria-label="PAGE FACING UP"></i>](./Instructions/WaveShield/Assets/Output/InstructionsPDF/Instructions.pdf)    |       |         [<i class="em em-triangular_ruler" aria-role="presentation" aria-label="TRIANGULAR RULER"></i>](https://github.com/HappyShield/HappyShield/tree/master/Templates/Waveshield)  |

 ---

+## Health Care Workers

+Are you responsible for **procurement of PPE for healthcare workers** and do you anticipate needing face shields (or know someone who meets these criteria)?
+[We would love to connect you](mailto:natmat@aha.cam.ac.uk?Subject=HappyShield Inquiry: Healthcare) with manufacturers locally who can produce HappyShields for you.
+We can send a **pack of 5-10 HappyShields** to you straight away for any necessary testing and approval.

+---

+## Translators

+---

+Are you comfortable writing technically in a language other than English?
+We need your help **translating our homepage, instructions, and video captions** into as many languages as possible, so that these designs and manufacturing methods can reach as many people around the world as possible, particularly in less-wealthy regions. **Please sign up as a translator [here](https://forms.gle/9vHc2FbVvhA7nnZM7)**.
+If you speak a language which we currently need translators for, we will reach out to you!

 ---